-3. An insured purchasing a transportation policy can typically only arrange for limited coverage with limits and terms that many not properly address the exposure.
+3. An Insured purchasing a transportation policy can typically only arrange for limited coverage with limits and terms that many not properly address the exposure.

-- 4. Property in a terminal and property in transit are two basic types of property that can be covered under Transportation Coverage (IM 7250 04 04). - 5.
-Jewelry, contraband, property in storage, and sales representative samples are all examples of property COVERED under Transportation Coverage (IM 7250 04 04). - 6.
-Debris Removal and Property You Have Sold are two coverage extensions included in Transportation Coverage (IM 7250 04 04). - 7. \$10,000 is the annual aggregate limit for Pollutant Cleanup And Removal in Transportation Coverage (IM 7250 04 04).
+4. Property in a terminal and property in transit are two basic types of property that can be covered under Transportation Coverage (IM 7250 04 04).

-- 8. Property preserved and maintained under controlled conditions and susceptible to loss or damage if the controlled conditions change refers to "perishable stock." - 9.
-Refrigeration Breakdown Endorsement (IM 7275 01 12) imposes no additional responsibilities on the insured, prior to the loss, with respect to owned vehicles.

-10. Under Transportation Coverage (IM 7250 04 04), if there is an invoice, the valuation is based on the invoice amount plus accrued costs, pre-paid charges, and charges since the shipment.
+5. Jewelry, contraband, property in storage, and sales representative samples are all examples of property COVERED under Transportation Coverage (IM 7250 04 04) .
+True False 6.
+Debris Removal and Property Y in Transportation Coverage (IM You Have Sold are two coverage extensions include 1 7250 04 04) . ed True False 7. \$10,000 is the annual aggrega Transportation Coverage (IM 7 te limit for Pollutant Cleanup And Removal in 250 04 04) .
+True False 8. ained under controlled conditions and susceptible d conditions change refers to "perishable stock." to True False 9. .
+Refrigeration Breakdown Endorsement (IM 7275 01 12) imposes no additional responsibilities on the Insured, prior to the loss, with respect to owned vehicles.
+True False 10. .
+Under Transportation Coverage (IM 7250 04 04), if there is an invoice, the valuation is based on the invoice amount plus accrued costs, pre-paid charges, and charges since the shipment.
+True False

-Section 2: Employment Practices Liability Insurance
+True